 The hon.
-Member, Dr. Radha Kumud Mookerjee, spoke about the over-aged rolling stock.
-I should like to assure him that the Second Plan contemplates a substantial reduction in the percentage of over-aged rolling stock.
-Although it will not be possible due to limitation of resources, to eliminate over-aged locomotives completely, for the broad gauge stock, the number of over-aged locomotives is expected to be reduced to 18 per cent from the present 33 per cent and that of the wagons to about 10£ per cent from the present 18 per cent, and in the case of coaches to 14 per cent, compared to the present 32 per cent.
-In respect of the over-aged metre and narrow gauge stocks also, they are expected to be much lower than at present.
-Similarly in respect of track renewals, every effort is being made, consistent with the availability of material and financial resources, to wipe out the arrears.
+Member, Dr. Radha Mookerjee, spoke about the over-aged rolling stock.
+I should like to assure him that the Second Plan contemplates a substantial reduction in the percentage of overaged rolling stock.
+Although it will not be possible due to limitation resources, to eliminate over-aged locomotives completely, for the broad gauge stock, the number of aged locomotives expected is to be reduced to 18 per cent from the present 33 per cent and that of the to about 101⁄2 per cent from the present 18 per cent, and in the case of coaches to 14 per cent, compared to the present 32 per cent.
+In respect of the over-aged metre and narrow gauge stocks also, they expected to be much lower than at present.
+Similarly in respect of track renewals, every effort is being made. consistent with the availability material and financial resources, to wipe out the arrears.
 I would like to assure the hon.
-Member that there is full appreciation of the need for a scale of priorities in regard to projects undertaken.
+Member that there is full appreciation of the need for a scale of priorities in regard to jects undertaken.

-The position in regard to the construction of new lines for underdeveloped areas is that the original proposal to construct about 3,000 miles had to be reduced to about 850 miles owing to paucity of funds, and new lines have had to be limited to those which are essential and urgently required to move the extra traffic connected with the higher steel and coal output during the Plan period.
+The position in regard to the construction of new lines for underdeveloped areas is that the original proposal to construct about miles had to be reduced to about 850 miles owing to paucity of funds, and new lines have had to be limited to those which are essential and urgently required to move the extra traffic connected with the higher steel and coal output during the Plan period.

 In regard to other works, highest priority has naturally been given to safety works and these are followed by works urgently required for the movement of steel and coal traffic.
 The provision for passenger amenities is limited to Rs.
-15 crores during the entire Plan period, which comes to less than 11 per cent of the total expenditure of Rs.
+15 crores during the entire Plan period, which comes less than $1\frac{1}{2}$ per cent of the total expenditure of Rs.
 1,125 crores, and even in respect of these every effort is being made to economise on the use of essential materials such as cement and steel.

-Sir, with these words, I would like to assure the House that the railway-men are fully alive to the great responsibility that has been placed on their shoulders for the successful implementation of the Second Five Year Plan and I can assure hon.
-Members and through them the country that the railwaymen are determined to> do their duty by the country and the nation.
+Sir, with these words, I would like to assure the House that the railwaymen are fully alive to the great responsibility that has been placed on their shoulders for the successful implementation of the Second Year Plan and I can assure hon.
+Members and through them the country that the railwaymen are determined todo their duty by the country and the nation.